aldebaran/qibuild/doc/source/relnotes.rst

 * Fixed performance issues when calling ``cmake ..`` (something you often do when using QtCreator, for instance) after the first `qibuild configure`.

+* qitoolchain is now able to import binary packages into a cross-toolchain.

 Previous release notes
 ----------------------